prototaip-134/pdf-summarizer/README.md

 ```
 Make sure to run `conda activate pdfchat` before running any of the scripts in this repo.

-3. Run from the root of the repository assuming that you have already cloned the repo:
+3. Run from the root of the repository, assuming that you have already cloned the repo:
    ```
+   cd pdf-summarizer
    pip install -r requirements.txt
    ```